 At the center of the iconic NYC skyline sits the Empire State Building.
-During the months of November and December, the top of the building is lit up with red and green lights to celebrate christmas.
-The first lighting each year coincides with the opening night for the Radio City Christmas Spectacular.
+During the months of November and December, the top of the building is lit up with red and green lights to celebrate Christmas.
+The first lighting each year coincides with the opening night of the Radio City Christmas Spectacular.

-Speaking of the Radio City Christmas Spectacular, don’t miss out on seeing the Rockettes’ show-stopping leg kick precision chorus line 5 days a week during the holidays at Radio City Music Hall.
+Speaking of the Radio City Christmas Spectacular, don’t miss out on seeing the Rockettes’ show-stopping leg kick precision chorus during the holidays at Radio City Music Hall.